You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #9: The Raised Grass Potty Box With a Mini Fire Hydrant Marker

-This one caught my eye on Instagram and I genuinely gasped.
-It’s a raised wicker-panel potty box filled with artificial turf, with a red plastic fire hydrant marker right in the center as a scent anchor for training.
-The whole thing sits against a glass wall — clean, contained, and honestly Pinterest-worthy.
+This one caught my eye on Instagram and I gasped at the beauty of it!
+It is a raised wicker-panel potty box filled with artificial turf with a red plastic fire hydrant marker right in the center as a scent anchor for her training.
+I can picture it sitting against a glass wall perfectly!

 Materials & Tools: